CS 416 Exam 3

 (c) Having the user authenticate the server before sending a password.

-(d) Hashing a structure containing a user's password and a challenge sent by the server.
+(d) Hashing a structure containing a user's password and a challenge sent by the server. - A digital certificate cannot be modified because:

 (a) It is encrypted by the certificate owner.